Furniture | Furniture Stores

 Identify brands of furniture that you like and are comfortable having in your home.
 Become familiar with the different brands of respected furniture manufacturers and then select a style or brand that you think will look great in your home.

-Perhaps you have a favorite "style" of furniture, or several styles that you enjoy mixing to create a new and exciting look.
-Review 'Popular Furniture Styles' and then look for furniture made in the image of these styles and periods.
+Do you have a favorite "style" of furniture?
+Or, you may like several styles that you enjoy mixing to create a new and exciting look.
+Review 'Popular Furniture Styles' and then look for reproduction furniture made in the image of classic styles and periods.

 Jacobean (1603 - 1649)